 Writing in Key Stage 2 follows in from writing in Key Stage 1; children will have developed writing stamina in preparation to write at length regularly.
 Children become familiar with a range of both formal and informal text types and continue to write for a purpose where possible.

-Writing is planned around a class text or around cross-curricular topics such as Romans or Rainforests etc.
+Writing is planned around a class text or around cross-curricular subjects areas such as Romans in History in Year 4 or Australia in Geography in Year 2 etc.